 “I love gaining different perspectives on things, so having the opportunity to see different areas of the business really caught my eye when applying,” says Nalbach.

-He also appreciates the experiential learning component of the internship, a trading competition in which interns “use play money to invest in the real markets to see who can come out with the highest net worth at the end.”
+He also appreciated the experiential learning component of the internship, a trading competition in which interns “use play money to invest in the real markets to see who can come out with the highest net worth at the end.”
 As it turns out, victory was Nalbach’s, with a 250% yield.
-Finally, Nalbach completed an internship as a financial analyst with Renaissance Financial.
+Finally, Nalbach completed an internship as a financial analyst with Renaissance Financial and secured a position at Carson Wealth Management upon graduation.

 Says Nalbach: “Not only does Creighton teach you how to become a good business person, doctor, dentist, teacher, musician, etc., Creighton teaches you how to be a good person on top of your profession.
 And to me, that’s more important.”